s60sc/ESP32-IO_Extender/README.md

 Compile with Partition Scheme: `Minimal SPIFFS (...)`.
  The client app and IO Extender app must be compiled with the same version of the `peripherals.cpp` file.

 To load the app on the ESP32-C3FN4 for the first time, use a pin compatible ESP8266 Code Burner shown in image above, connecting the IO15 header to 3V3.

-Once the app is loaded, OTA can be used subsequently.
-The application web pages and configuration data file (except passwords) are stored in the **/data** folder on flash.
-On first use, the application will start in wifi AP mode to allow router and other details to be entered via the web page.
-If the **/data** folder is not present, it is downloaded from GitHub.
+On first installation, the application will start in wifi AP mode - connect to SSID: **ESP_IO_Extender_...**, to allow router and password details to be entered via the web page on 192.168.4.1.
+The application web pages and configuration data file (except passwords) are stored in the **/data** folder which is automatically downloaded to flash from GitHub.
+The **/data** folder can also be loaded via OTA.

-Subsequent updates to the application, or to the **/data** folder contents, can be made using the **OTA Upload** button on the  web page.
-The **/data** folder can also be reloaded from GitHub using the **Reload /data** button on the web page.
+Subsequent updates to the application, or to the **/data** folder contents, can be made using the **OTA Upload** tab.
+The **/data** folder can also be reloaded from GitHub using the **Reload /data** button on the **Edit Config** tab.

 Three connections need to be made with the client ESP32:
 * IO Extender TX to client RX